PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-11 08:01:58
+Last updated: 2024-04-11 08:02:31
-Random Quote: That's not a law, just a sword.
-Happens I got one too.  -  Yoren of the Night's Watch
+Random Quote: One does not speak unless one knows. - Din Djarin